alperdnmz/ktun.lib/README.md

-Konya Technical University.
+Files about Konya Technical University.
 Faculty of Enginering and Natural Sciences.
 Department of Computer Engineering.
-Files about bachelor degree computeer engineering lessons.
+Includes computer engineering undergraduate degree courses and assignments